-These ex parte communication provisions do not apply to communications between an ARB and its legal counsel.
-The provisions also do not apply to communications between an ARB member and the chief appraiser, a CAD employee, a member of the board of directors, a property tax consultant or an attorney representing a party to a proceeding before the ARB:
+These ex parte communication provisions do not apply to discussion between the ARB and its attorney, between the ARB and the Chief Appraiser or another employee or a member of the board of directors, or between ARB and a property tax consultant or attorney representing property owner protest if the communications are limited to and involve the following:

-- 1. during a protest hearing or other ARB proceeding; - 2. that constitute social conversation; - 3. that are specifically limited to and involve administrative, clerical or logistical matters related to the scheduling and operation of hearings, the processing of documents, the issuance of orders, notices and subpoenas and the operation, appointment, composition or attendance at training of the ARB; or - 4. that are necessary and appropriate to enable the CAD board of directors to determine whether to appoint, reappoint or remove a person as an ARB member, chairman or secretary.
+- 1. during a protest hearing or other ARB proceeding; - 2. that constitute social conversation; - 3. that are specifically limited to and involve administrative, clerical or logistical matters related to the scheduling and operation of hearings; - 4. the processing of documents, the issuance of orders, notices and subpoenas; - 5. the necessity and appropriate conversation to enable the board of directors to determine whether to appoint, re-appoint, or remove a person from the ARB or from officer position; or 6.0peration of the ARB